jaylee137/jaylee518/README.md

   <br />

+Resourceful blockchain/frontend developer with 8 years of experience in software engineering.  <br />

+Master of JavaScript, Golang, Rust, and Python. <br />

+Extensive knowledge of smart contracts, consensus algorithms, and data structures.  <br />

-Dynamic full-stack developer with expertise in front-end and back-end and blockchain technology. <br />
+Excellent at agile development, integrating strong front-end and back-end technologies.  <br />

-With over 8 years of experience, I have a proven track record of optimizing processes, reducing costs, and enhancing operational efficiency. <br />

-Proficient in a wide array of programming languages and technologies, I bring a strong work ethic and a drive to deliver innovative solutions

 <br />